fluxcd/website/content/en/docs/guides/flux-e2e.md

 ### 9. Helm Controller (`HelmRelease` Custom Resource)
 (Adjacent concept to Kustomize apply)

 A [HelmRelease](https://fluxcd.io/docs/components/helm/api/) is a composition of a chart, the chart values (parameters to the chart), and any inputs like secrets or config maps that are used to compose the values.
 Declaring a HelmRelease will cause the Helm Controller to perform an install using the Helm client libraries.
 Any changes made to the HelmRelease will trigger the Helm Controller to perform an upgrade to actuate those changes.
 You can find more information about HelmReleases [here](https://fluxcd.io/docs/guides/helmreleases/) and more general info about Helm for Flux users [here](https://fluxcd.io/docs/use-cases/helm/).

 ### 10. HelmRepository and HelmChart (Sources for Helm)

 A Helm Repository is the native and preferred source for Helm.
 The Helm Controller works in tandem with the Source Controller to provide a [HelmRepository API](https://fluxcd.io/docs/components/source/helmrepositories/) that collects the correct release version from the helm repo and republishes its data as a [HelmChart](https://fluxcd.io/docs/components/source/helmcharts/) artifact (another .tar.gz).

 The helm repo itself is represented internally in the Source Controller as a YAML index of all releases, including any charts in the repository.

 ### 11. GitRepository and HelmChart (Alternative Sources for Helm)
 GR can be used as a source for Helm Release.
-The Git repo is not a native storage format for helm and there are some idiosyncrasies when you're using Helm Controller with a Git repository source.
-You can use a GitRepository as a source, but best practice is to limit it to 1:1 (don't do mono repo) - bad idea to create a repo with 400 helm charts.
+The Git repo is not a native storage format for helm and there are some idiosyncrasies when you’re using Helm Controller with a Git repository source.
+You can use a GitRepository as a source, but best practice is to limit it to 1:1 (don’t do mono repo) - bad idea to create a repo with 400 helm charts.
 The problem is that git repo sources are tgz files end up with lots of artifacts pulled each time (overloading).
 Orange juice analogy here?

 So you have lots of tools at your disposal for making sources narrowly scoped, and if you will use them all, you can avoid any potential issues stemming from Helm Controller accidentally pulling in resources and causing source controller to repackage them again, when you did not need to include them in the chart.